Customer Service

 2. Say again if needed

 Repetitio est mater studiorum, which is “Repetition is the mother of learning” from Latin.
-What I am hinting at is that you can express a “No” twice, if need be.
-We at HelpCrunch – a one-stop customer communication platform for building customer relations – are not afraid of doing just that when the situation takes a twist.
+I am hinting that you can express a “No” twice if need be.
+We at HelpCrunch – a one-stop customer relationship platform – are not afraid of doing just that when the situation takes a twist.

-For instance, every time we feel like a customer’s wish is far from being fulfilled, but they keep holding their ground, we simply repeat the explanation adding some “powerful” phrases, like “That’s right, but as I said earlier…” or “To give you a more in-depth view on that…” or “If my previous explanation was too vague, let me express it this way…”.
-In most cases, such a trick is of great help and the issue is settled faster.
+For instance, every time we feel like a difficult customer’s wish is far from being fulfilled.
+Still, they keep holding their ground, so we simply repeat the explanation, adding some “powerful” phrases, like “That’s right, but as I said earlier…” or “To give you a more in-depth view on that…” or “If my previous explanation was too vague, let me express it this way…”.
+In most cases, such a trick is of great help, and the issue is settled faster.

 3. Disagree productively